WirtsLegs/WirtsTools/README.md

 ```
 note that all instances default activated at time of creation.

-A final point on performance, I did a lot to minimize impact, and indeed you should be run a lot of these features at once (or many instances) without issue, but one of the performance considerations means that any instances created will NOT detect/fire on weapons that were already in flight at time of the instance being created
+A final point on performance, I did a lot to minimize impact, and indeed you should be able to run a lot of these features at once (or many instances) without issue, but one of the performance considerations means that any instances created will NOT detect/fire on weapons that were already in flight at time of the instance being created

 Right ok, lets talk the actual instance types....